Bathroom Renovation Ottawa – Tara Drive

-Bathroom Renovation – Tara Drive, Ottawa.
-Reverend MacDonald had asked us to replace his bathroom floor as he thought it was rotting around the toilet.
-After removing the tiles we quickly saw that the subfloor beneath had rotted right through.
-We found a hole near the toilet leading under the bathtub as well, this caused us to stop the project and consult with the client as to what should be done next and what can be afforded by the client at the time.
+One such bathroom renovation project was performed by our team for a Mobility Bathroom Renovation Ottawa – Tara Drive.
+In this project, our team had to tackle several issues but managed to do so successfully.
+For this bathroom, we were initially asked to replace the bathroom floor as our client had thought it was rotting around the toilet.
+After removing the tiles, we quickly saw that the subfloor beneath had rotted right through.
+We found a hole near the toilet leading under the bathtub as well; this caused us to stop the project and consult with the client as to what should be done next and what can be afforded by the client at the time.

-Once the toilet, sink, tile shower walls/cement, bathtub, tile wainscoting/cement and tile floor/subfloor were removed we were able to see which part of the original builder floor was rotted and needed replacing.
-All of the area that showed any sign of rotting or weakness was replaced with new wood at same thickness as the existing.
+Once the toilet, sink, tile shower walls/cement, bathtub, tile wainscoting/cement and tile floor/subfloor were removed, we were able to see which part of the original builder floor was rotted and needed replacing.
+All the area that showed any sign of rotting or weakness was replaced with new wood at the same thickness as the existing.

-New cement board was installed on bathroom floor, Denshield on shower walls and water-resistant drywall on bathroom walls.
-6″x 6″ white tiles were chosen by client for shower walls and half way up the rest of the bathroom walls and 12″x12″ earth tone tiles with small traces of white in them were installed on the floor and as a border at the bottom of bathroom walls where they meet the floor.
+A new cement board was installed on the bathroom floor, a Den shield on shower walls, and water-resistant drywall on bathroom walls.
+6″x 6″ white tiles were chosen by the client for shower walls and halfway up the rest of the bathroom walls, and 12″x12″ earth tone tiles with small traces of white in them were installed on the floor and as a border at the bottom of bathroom walls where they meet the floor.

-Next week his nephew will be visiting and has offered to do the final paint job for them
+As per the client’s request, we re-installed his bathtub, tub/shower faucet, toilet, sink, sink faucet, four safety bars, and two towel bars.
+Next week his nephew will be visiting and has offered to do the final paint job for them.

 The client is completely satisfied with the project and has already asked us to replace the flooring on his stairway leading into the basement and the large landing area at the bottom of the stairs.